 Insight is a mental activity, which is not conditioned by time or location.
-There are no barriers that can prevent the emergence of insight in individuals, who happen to be involved in finding a solution to a certain problem they are deeply tuned to and concerned about.
+There are no barriers that can prevent the emergence of insight in individuals, who happen to be involved in finding a solution to a certain problem they are deeply concerned about.
 What is needed for an insight into a truth to become a reality is passion and focused efforts of involved individuals.

 Nonlocality of spiritual beliefs

 Alongside simultaneous discoveries in the material and intellectual field of human activity, the phenomenon of Nonlocality of Insight covers also the mental field, in particular pertaining to early beliefs.
 For example, worship of the Sun was recorded in many human civilisations, such as the Aztec, Mayan, Japanese and Egyptian – to name just a few.
 Those beliefs emerged independently.

 Yet, despite the fact that truth of nonlocality of early beliefs, some fanatic views give their civilisation a precedence and influence on other civilisations!
 So, in the case of Sun-worship, for example, such fanatical views (of localisation of beliefs) - as if other are not able - without an external teacher to perceive the value of the Sun for life, or its greatness.

 Another manifestation of the spontaneous emergence of mental expressions is the 'sense of Beauty' in nature.
 Beauty is perceived and experienced inwardly - it is untaught by others.
 In his book, “The Evolution of Beauty”, Prof. Richard Prum suggests that the sense of beauty was deeply valued by early ancestors, and was instrumental in the evolution of humanity: (7)